hongzhilig/startup/README.md

 Make a commit before you push your stuff or else you will have a hard time remembering what you did when you find a but

+CSS Makes my head hurt

+Use google fonts with a link to import them.